grafana/mimir/docs/sources/operating-grafana-mimir/configure-shuffle-sharding.md

 When ruler shuffle sharding is enabled by setting `-ruler.tenant-shard-size` (or its respective YAML config option) to a value higher than `0` and lower than the number of available rulers, only the specified number of rulers will be eligible to evaluate rule groups for a given tenant.

-_The ruler shard size can be overridden on a per-tenant basis setting `ruler_tenant_shard_size` in the overrides section of the runtime configuration._
+_The ruler shard size can be overridden on a per-tenant basis by setting `ruler_tenant_shard_size` in the overrides section of the runtime configuration._

 ### Compactor shuffle sharding